lukso-network/docs/docs/guides/fetch-data/01-read-profile-data.md

 npm install @erc725/erc725.js isomorphic-fetch
 ```

-After we embed the ERC725 object and the fetch functionality, we can declare all data needed to instantiate the ERC725 contract instance.
+After we import the ERC725 object and the fetch functionality, we can declare all data needed to instantiate the ERC725 contract instance.
 While fetching, we can use the function from the previous step to handle errors that might occur.

 ```javascript title="read_profile.js"
 ...